Reflections with Mary Black

 The recording is available in Ireland and will shortly be released in Europe.
 A US release date has not been set, but it’s possible to order the disc online from Black’s website.

-The album is now available from Amazon as well 25 Years 25 Songs
+The album is now available in the US from Amazon as well 25 Years 25 Songs

 You may also want to see these posts